dzovan137/TensorNetworksBasics/_sources/lecture2.md

 print(C_direct)
 ```
 As we can see the outputs are the same!
-This implies that binary contraction is well defined and proper algorithmic procedure to perform tensor contraction
+This implies that binary contraction is well defined and proper algorithmic procedure to perform tensor contraction.

 ```{note}
 **Exercise1:** Using python function *time* check how the binary tensor network contraction scales with increasing number of local dimension d as compared to the direct approach.
 Use *matplotlib* to present the scaling plots.